yanosliger-dev/interviewtest/README.md

 To run the projects as you well know just cd into the project folder then 'vagrant up'

+Any variables that need to be set can be found in roles/taskname/vars/

+Should use ansible vault to secure these for any playbooks used in the open

 # Changelog
 16/10/2020 updated orig code to use pure ansible instead of docker-compose